stm32-rs/stm32f1xx-hal/README.md

 If you build your project now, you should get a single error: `error: language item required, but not found: eh_personality`.
-This unhelpful error message is fixed by compiling for the right target
+This unhelpful error message is fixed by compiling for the right target.

 We also need to tell rust how to link our executable, and how to lay out the result in memory.
 To accomplish this, copy [.cargo/config](.cargo/config) and